KrishnendhuVinod/personal-finance-visualizer/README.md

 ## Features Implemented So Far

 ### 1. **Transaction Management**
-- Users can add transactions including details such as the amount, description, and date.
+- Users can add transactions, including details such as the amount, description, and date.
 - Transactions are saved to a **MongoDB database** and can be retrieved for display.

 ### 2. **Transaction List Display**